Pretty Christmas Mantel Ideas

-Take inspiration from the season's landscape while decorating this year's Christmas mantel.
+Take inspiration from the season's landscape with this Christmas mantel idea.
 Megan (meganbrookehandmadeblog.com) reused several natural elements from her fall mantel to create a rustic winterscape, adding a red "Christmas" sign and burlap stockings for holiday feel.
 White-painted pinecones, Birchwood candlesticks, and faux greenery mimic the snowy-white outdoors.

 Christmas Bulb Mantel in Red and Green

 Traditional glass ornament balls take the stage in Courtney's (adiamondinthestuff.com) Christmas mantel decorations.
 Using red, green, and silver as a color scheme, she chose coordinating ornaments and hung them in a repainted old window from her garage.
 Festive matching Christmas trees, a "Noel" sign, and striped stockings hung on snowflake holders finish the display.